sudev/sudev.github.com/content/post/2019-01-27-dependency-injection.markdown

 draft: true
 ---

-# Dependency Injection

 - Emailer depends on a SpellChecker, a TextEditor, and an AddressBook.
 - This relationship is called a dependency.
 In other words, Emailer is a *client* of its dependencies.
 - *Composition* also applies *transitively*; an object may depend on other objects that themselves have dependencies, and so on.

-Service
+- Service

-    An object that performs a well-defined function when called upon.
+*An object that performs a well-defined function when called upon.*
-Client
+- Client

-    Any consumer of a service; an object that calls upon a service to perform a well-understood function.
+*Any consumer of a service; an object that calls upon a service to perform a well-understood function.*

-Dependency
+- Dependency

-    A specific service that is required by another object to fulfill its function.
+*A specific service that is required by another object to fulfill its function.*
-Dependent
+- Dependent

-    A client object that needs a dependency (or dependencies) in order to perform its function.
+*A client object that needs a dependency (or dependencies) in order to perform its function.*

 ## Pre-DI Solutions